 Cultivate Time Management Skills

 High school is the time when time itself is at a premium.
 As students learn to juggle a larger homework load, after-school activities and a part-time job in some cases, the strain of managing those precious hours can become very stressful.
-Meet the problem head-on by instilling time management skills into your student prior to the start of high school.
+Meet the problem head-on by instilling time management skills into your students before the start of high school.

 Some kids have not yet developed good study habits by the time they hit high school, so teaching your child how to study may be a part of the time management lesson.
-While some students work best in a quiet space alone, others may focus better at the kitchen table with Mom or Dad close by.
-If your child seems to be having difficulty with a particular class, talk to the teacher about the best way to study for that subject.
+While some students work best in a quiet space alone, others may focus better at the kitchen table with Mom or Dad nearby.
+If your child is struggling with a particular class, talk to the teacher about the best way to study that subject.
 Teachers usually have a wealth of constructive recommendations to help students succeed.

 Start Talking College

-When students hit the high school track, those grades become much more important.
+Those grades become much more important when students hit the high school track.
 Colleges look at transcripts from all four years in high school, but some students do not realize this relevance in the early months of their high school career.
 While you don’t want to cause undue stress by talking up the grades during the initial adjustment phase, it is never too early to get students thinking about life beyond high school.

-School Family explains that high school students may get onto different tracks in high school, based on how they want to spend their high school years and what they want to do after graduation.
-Some students will set their sights on college, so a college prep track may be the best choice for them.
-Students who are highly motivated may thrive on a path filled with honors courses that offer sufficient challenge, and provide them with more academic opportunities after high school.
+School Family explains that high school students may get onto different tracks in high school based on how they want to spend their high school years and what they want to do after graduation.
+Some students will set their sights on college, so a college prep track may be their best choice.
+Students who are highly motivated may thrive on a path filled with honors courses that offer sufficient challenge and provide them with more academic opportunities after high school.
 Some students will be looking ahead to community college or employment directly after high school, and there is an appropriate high school track for these students as well.

 Build a Support Network

-Even students who are sufficiently prepared for high school may find themselves sinking instead of swimming from time to time.
-When the water starts rising, your student needs to know who she can turn to for help.
-Create a support network for your student during the early days of high school, so they have plenty of options when the load gets too heavy to shoulder alone.
+Even students who are sufficiently prepared for high school may find themselves sinking instead of swimming occasionally.
+Your student must know who to turn to when the water rises for help.
+Create a support network for your students during the early days of high school so they have plenty of options when the load gets too heavy to shoulder alone.

 This network will certainly include you as the parent, especially if you are open and accepting of your student and her decisions.
 Students are more likely to turn to parents for help if they know their parents are more interested in providing assistance than in judging their behavior or offering unwanted advice.
-Other individuals to include in the support network might be an older sibling, an extended family member, a member of the clergy, school counselor, teacher or doctor.
-Make sure your child is comfortable talking to at least some of these individuals when the pressure begins to mount.
+Other individuals to include in the support network might be an older sibling, an extended family member, a clergy member, a school counselor, a teacher, or a doctor.
+Ensure your child is comfortable talking to at least some of these individuals when the pressure begins to mount.
 Assure your child everyone needs extra assistance from time to time, and there is no shame in asking for help when it is needed.

-While many parents believe high school is the time to step back and let the child take the reins, that does not mean parents should take themselves out of the picture completely.
-In fact, high school students may need the presence of their parents more than ever during these years, even if it is only to offer a steadfast presence in the midst of a constantly changing life phase.
-Parents can be involved without becoming a constant fixture in the child’s activities – by keeping up on developments within the school, knowing the child’s friends and keeping track of the child’s activities.
+While many parents believe high school is the time to step back and let the child take the reins, that does not mean parents should completely take themselves out of the picture.
+In fact, high school students may need the presence of their parents more than ever during these years, even if it is only to offer a steadfast presence amid a constantly changing life phase.
+Parents can be involved without becoming a constant fixture in the child’s activities – by keeping up on developments within the school, knowing the child’s friends, and keeping track of the child’s activities.

-Make your home a comfortable place for your high schooler to hang out with his friends, so the gang will choose your house most often.
+Make your home a comfortable place for your high schooler to hang out with his friends so that the gang will choose your house most often.
 Become a welcoming host to the high school crowd, keeping snacks in the pantry and movies near the television.
 Keep an eye on what kids are doing without hovering over them during their social time.
-Remain available to offer a hand if they need it, or volunteer to be the chauffer for activities so you know where your child is going, with whom and when.
+Remain available to offer a hand if needed or volunteer to be the chauffeur for activities so you know where your child is going, with whom, and when.